Back to blog

 The rise of the monolithic CMS

-It was apparent that a system was needed that would allow individuals and groups to manage and deliver content to the web.
 A monolithic CMS is a system that incorporates everything required for managing and publishing content to the Web.
-This type of CMS is a coupled system, meaning it is an all-in-one content-management solution.
+It is tightly coupled, which means it is an all-in-one solution to manage content.
 We will look more in-depth into the difference between coupled and decoupled systems later in this article.

 Open-source CMS and frameworks